tphan18/myapp/README.md

 # Notes:

-- No pagination
+- No pagination.
 - Using string for `amount` column in `InvoiceItem` model for lessless storage since sqlite+pysqlite does not support Decimal objects natively.
-- No authentication and authorization
+- No authentication and authorization.
-- No loggings
+- No loggings.
-- No TLS/SSL
+- No TLS/SSL.